renovatebot/renovate/docs/usage/getting-started/use-cases.md

 An example from Renovate itself is the use of submodule updating to automate the process of updating Renovate's documentation:

-- Renovate's main repository [`renovatebot/renovate`](https://github.com/renovatebot/renovate) contains the majority of markdown documenmtation files
+- Renovate's main repository [`renovatebot/renovate`](https://github.com/renovatebot/renovate) contains the majority of Markdown documentation files
 - Renovate's documentation build repository [`renovatebot/renovatebot.github.io`](https://github.com/renovatebot/renovatebot.github.io) contains a submodule link to `renovatebot/renovate`
 - Submodule updates are performed automatically whenever detected
 - After the automatic update is merged, the documentation site is rebuilt and pushed live

 The above use case makes use of Renovate's "automerge" feature, which allows for fully automated updates without need for manual approval, merging, or even a PR at all if desired.
-Automerge is particularly useful for internal dependencies when it's best to use the appraoch of "if it passes tests then merge it".
+Automerge is particularly useful for internal dependencies when it's best to use the approach of "if it passes tests then merge it".

 ## Advanced Configuration Use